- Table of Contents

 What Is an Event Management Protocol?

 Event management protocol refers to a set of established guidelines, procedures, and customs that dictate how events are planned, organised, and executed.
 It provides a structured framework for event professionals to follow, ensuring consistency, professionalism, and smooth operations.
-Protocol covers a wide range of aspects, including event planning, logistics, communication, etiquette, and crisis management.
-By adhering to protocol, event organisers can maintain standards, meet client expectations, and create a seamless experience for participants.
+Protocol covers many aspects, including event planning, logistics, communication, etiquette, and crisis management.
+By adhering to protocol, event organisers can maintain standards, meet client expectations, and create a seamless participant experience.

 Why Is Protocol Necessary in Event Management?